Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 ColdRelay vs Sending.ac

 Comparing ColdRelay and Sending.ac for Azure-based cold email infrastructure.
-See pricing, minimum orders, setup, isolation features, and scalability side-by-side.
+See pricing, minimum orders, setup, isolation, and scalability.

 Overview — What Each Platform Does